sagemathinc/cocalc_tutorial/handson/lab03.md

 ---

-## Exercise 3.1: sharing notes
+## Exercise 3.1: Sharing notes
 Share your course notes and the LaTex file you created previously with some of the students you added in the previous sections.

-## Exercise 3.2: assignments
+## Exercise 3.2: Assignments
 Following the procedure described before choose 1-2 students to assign the material in the Assignments folder.

-## Exercise 3.3: working on your assignment
+## Exercise 3.3: Working on your assignment
 If you have been assigned some coursework by your peers, open the assignment and make some changes (i.e formatting, re wording, changing plots, adding plots)

 ---